MikaelMaster/MikaelMaster/README.md

 # About me, Mikael

 👋 Hi there!
-I'm Mikael, a backend developer with experience in **Kotlin, React and TypeScript**.<br>
+I'm Mikael, a backend and frontend developer with experience in **Kotlin, React and TypeScript**.<br>

 🔧 Since 2021, I've been creating Minecraft plugins using the **Bukkit API** with **Kotlin** as my main language.<br>
 📅 From December 2022 to March 2024, I worked at a tech company as a backend and frontend developer, building web apps with **React and TypeScript**.

-💻 Nowadays, I primarily work with **Kotlin**, developing backend solutions.
+💻 Nowadays, I primarily work with **Kotlin and Typescript**, developing backend solutions.

 📊 Some of my GitHub stats:<br>
 <img height="180em" src="https://github-readme-stats.vercel.app/api?username=MikaelMaster&show_icons=true&theme=dracula&include_all_commits=true&count_private=true"/><br>